-Caplyta (lumateperone) is a brand-name prescription medication.
-The Food and Drug Administration (FDA) has approved it to treat schizophrenia and bipolar depression in adults.
+Caplyta is approved by the Food and Drug Administration (FDA) to treat the following in adults:

-For information about the dosage of Caplyta, including its strength and how to take the drug, keep reading.
+Keep reading for information about the dosage of Caplyta, including its strengths and how to take the medication.
 For a comprehensive look at Caplyta, see this article.

 Your doctor will prescribe the correct Caplyta dosage for you based on your condition.
 You should always take the Caplyta dosage that your doctor recommends.